zheli/chef-zhe/README.md

 Roles
 ========
-*'python_dev' - the latest Python development environment with pip, virtualenv and virtualenvwrapper
+*`python_dev` - the latest Python development environment with pip, virtualenv and virtualenvwrapper

 Usage
 ========